top of page

 Sewing Center Moves to Rajupalem: 2013

 PUSHPA opens an office in Rajupalem which also houses an expanded sewing center.
-Funding for the project was generously provided by First Lutheran Church of Columbia Heights, Minnesota, USA.
+Funding for the sewing center is generously provided by First Lutheran Church of Columbia Heights, Minnesota, USA.

 Use scroll arrows to advance slides.